-It’s not every downtown eatery where you can go to either enjoy lunch and wine on an outdoor patio or buy a roll of paper towels, but a new addition to the Downtown Huntsville scene isn’t exactly a standard eatery – in fact, it’s The Standard.
+It’s not every downtown eatery where you can go to either enjoy lunch and wine on an outdoor patio or buy a roll of paper towels, but a recent addition to the Downtown Huntsville scene isn’t exactly a standard eatery – in fact, it’s The Standard.

 The Standard Social Market is now open in Huntsville’s downtown, and its personality is perfect for its location.
 Just south of The Avenue and north of Big Spring Park, The Standard is both a destination bringing people downtown and a convenient resource serving those living or staying there.